About us

 Prof. Dr. Dr. Johannes Heverhagen & Prof. Dr. Hatem Alkadhi

-Congress President SGR-SSR Scientific Committee President SGR-SSR
+Congress President SGR-SSR Scientific Committee President

 Congress Presidents